livewyer-ops/kubevirt-demo/README.md

 #### Possible Issue

-After connecting to the console, you may get the following errors
+After connecting to the console, you may get the following error that usually shows up if you delete a VM and recreate it using the same `DataVolume`

 *Error check 1*